Hired armed cutter Admiral Mitchell: Second contract

 By 12 February 1804 Admiral Mitchell was under the command of Lieutenant Alexander Shippard.
 On that day he was in command when Admiral Mitchell and the revenue cutter Hound recaptured Perseverance.
 At some point thereafter, Lieutenant Richard Williams assumed command of Admiral Mitchell.

 At 4 P.M. on 23 October 1804, a French flotilla of two prams and eighteen armed schuyts left Ostend for the westward.
 A British squadron consisting of Cruizer, Commander John Hancock, the gun-brigs Blazer, Lieutenant John Hinton, Conflict, Lieutenant Charles Cutts Ormsby, Tigress, Lieutenant Edward Nathaniel Greensword, and Escort, Lieutenant Joseph Gulstone Garland, and the hired armed cutters Admiral Mitchell and Griffin, gave chase.
 They succeeded in bringing the leading pram to action by 5:18, and in a little over an hour silencing her.
 However, the tide was falling, darkness was coming on, and the vessels were in shoal water and in unfamiliar sands and currents.
 Cruizer hauled off and anchored but Conflict had already grounded, due to the fault of her pilot.
 When they found that they could not free her, Lieutenant Ormsby and his crew abandoned her and rowed her boats to Cruiser.
 Hancock sent Ormsby back with Admiral Mitchell providing cover in an attempt to recover or destroy Conflict, but they discovered that she was already high and dry on a sandbank, and in French hands.

-At high tide Hancock sent in boats to try and bring her off, or destroy her, with Admiral Mitchell and Griffin, reinforced for the purpose, providing support.
+At high tide Hancock sent in boats to try to bring her off, or destroy her, with Admiral Mitchell and Griffin, reinforced for the purpose, providing support.
 However, by that time the French had hauled Conflict further onshore and brought up field pieces and howitzers.
 The boat party was forced to withdraw after having suffered three men wounded.
 In all, the British lost one man killed and 11 wounded, none from Admiral Mitchell.